schl3ck/copy-paste-actions/README.md

 ```
 npm run serve
 ```
-Note: To see an update after changing any language file you need to either cancel the command with Ctrl+C (Cmd+C on Mac) and run it again or change any other file in `src/`.
+Note: To see an update after changing any language file you need to refresh your browser.
+If this doesn't work, just restart this command.

 ### Build the page to include it in the shortcut
 ```